Stepping Stones for Novice Interpreters

 • Are you looking for no-cost high quality options?

 Check out this free online course on building capacity for interpreting in video remote settings.
-It is the fifth offering in Stepping Stones for Novice Interpreters, a self-directed track from the CATIE Center’s Dive In project.
+It is part of Stepping Stones for Novice Interpreters, a self-directed track from the CATIE Center’s Dive In project.

 Zoom screenshot showing four people interacting